Primal-Dual First-Order Methods for Affinely Constrained Multi-Block Saddle Point Problems: Introduction

 \section{Introduction}

 In this paper, we consider the multi-block convex-concave minimax saddle point problems with affine coupling constraints:

 In problem \eqref{prob:main}, $h_i$ and $g_j$ are simple convex functions that allow efficient proximal operator evaluation.
 The function $\Psi$ is a smooth convex-concave function that couples the multiple blocks of $\bx$ and $\by$ together. $\cX_i$ and $\cY_j$ are compact convex sets for $\forall i,j$. $A_i\in\RR^{n\times d_x^i}, B_j\in\RR^{m\times d_y^j}, \forall i,j$ are a group of matrices and $a\in\RR^{n}$, $b\in\RR^{m}$ are two vectors.
 The proposed problem lies in the conjunction of the affinely constrained multi-block optimization problem and the convex-concave saddle point problems, which are extensively studied in the alternating direction method of multipliers (ADMM) and the monotone variational inequality (VI) literature respectively.
 Many works on the saddle point problems do allow convex constraints on the variables.
 However, they usually assume an easy access to the projection operator to the constraint sets, which is hard to evaluate when there are multiple blocks of variables that are affinely constrained in addition to the convex set constraints.
 To our best knowledge, our paper is the first one to consider the saddle point problems with affine constraints.
+Though rarely studied in the literature, this problem has many potential applications.
+Several motivating examples ranging from multi-agent Reinforcement Learning (RL) to game theory are listed below. \textbf{Team-collaborative RL.}$~$ Consider the team-collaborative RL setting, where the state space $\cS$ is the nodes in a network and is partitioned into $N$ clusters: $\cS = \cup_{i=1}^N\cS_i$.
+Each cluster $\cS_i$ has an agent to control its own policy, i.e., $\pi(\cdot|s)$ for $\forall s\in\cS_i$.
+Let $\cA,\cP$ and $\gamma\in(0,1)$ be the action space, transition probability, and discount factor respectively.
+Let $\mu^\pi_\xi\in\RR^{|\cS|\times|\cA|}$ be the state-action occupancy measure under some initial state distribution $\xi$ and policy $\pi$, then the goal of the agents is to collaboratively solve a general utility RL problem: $\pi^* = \argmax_{\pi}\sum_{i=1}r_i(\mu^\pi_\xi(\cS_i,:)) + \rho(\mu^\pi_\xi)$, where $r_i(\cdot)$ and $\rho(\cdot)$ are concave functions, see e.g. \cite{zhang2020variational}, and $\mu^\pi_\xi(\cS_i,:)$ stands for the submatrix of $\mu^\pi_\xi$ that includes the row index $s\in\cS_i$.
+To avoid the nonconvexity in terms of $\pi$, we reformulate it as a convex-concave minimax occupancy optimization problem: where the conjugate function $\rho^*$ of $\rho$ is used to decouple the multiple $\mu(\cS_i,:)$ blocks owned by each individual agent respectively. \textbf{Resource constrained game.}$~$ The problem \eqref{prob:main} can also be interpreted as several game theory settings, including two-player multi-stage games and multi-player games. {\bf (i)} (Two-player multi-stage game).
+Consider two players playing a sequence of $N-1$ games, with their strategies in the $i$-th stage denoted by $x_i\in\cX_i$ and $y_i\in\cY_i$ respectively.
+The minimax objective function at stage $i$ takes the form $h_i(x_i) + \Psi_i(\bx,\by) - g_i(y_i)$.
+After taking the strategies $x_i$ and $y_i$, the two players will incur a resource cost of $A_ix_i$ and $B_iy_i$ respectively.
+The total resource of the two players are limited by two vectors $a$ and $b$ respectively.
+Therefore, the problem can be written as